-As noted above, the Project provides over an acre of common and private open space areas, with 48,005 total square feet of on-site Open Space.
-The project provides 28,930 square feet of Common Exterior Open Space Areas, and 11,775 of Common Interior Open Space Areas.
-Approximately 11,582 square feet of landscaped exterior open space, exceeding the 7,233 square feet requirement.
-This landscaping is provided on the first, third, fifth, sixth, and eight levels, at the ground floor plaza and for the interior courtyard and roof decks.
-As noted, the Project exceeds the minimum requirement for 25% of the exterior common open space to be landscaped in accordance with provisions of the LAMC.
-Additionally, street trees will be provided per Bureau of Engineering standards.
-Additionally, there is 7,300 square feet of private Open Space provided on balconies and decks throughout the project.
+As noted above, the Project provides over an acre of common and private open space areas, with 51,385 total square feet of on-site Open Space.
+The project provides 30,830 square feet of Common Exterior Open Space Areas, and 12,405 of Common Interior Open Space Areas.
+The Project is providing approximately 6,388 square feet of landscaped exterior open space to meet the requirement in LAMC Section 12.21.G.
+This landscaping is provided on the third, fifth, sixth, and eight levels, at the ground floor plaza and for the interior courtyard and roof decks.
+Additionally, street trees will be provided per Bureau of Engineering, Urban Forestry Division standards.
+Additionally, there is 8,150 square feet of private Open Space provided on balconies and decks throughout the project.
 The landscape design has been developed in a manner which includes a variety of drought-tolerant and native species appropriate for the Southern California climate.

 The Project will provide 79 new on-site trees to be accommodated at the ground floor and on various building levels of the project.
-As this is less than the required 111 on-site trees, the subject request includes the utilization of Ordinance No. 185,573 for an in-lieu fee for the provision of the remainder of the 32 trees to meet the required 111 trees.
-There are 18 existing street trees to remain.
+As this is less than the required 123 on-site trees, the subject request includes the utilization of Ordinance No. 185,573 for an in-lieu fee for the provision of the remainder of the 44 trees to meet the required 123 trees.
+There are 16 existing street trees to remain.